Should I Sue for Sexual Harassment in Federal or State Court?

 What Are the Two Types of Workplace Sexual Harassment?

 Title VII of the Civil Rights Act of 1964 is the primary federal law prohibiting discrimination on the basis of sex.
-As found by the U.S. Supreme Court, there are two basic forms of sexual harassment under Title VII:
+As established by the U.S. Supreme Court, there are two basic forms of sexual harassment under Title VII:

 Learn more about the types of workplace sexual harassment.

-Deciding Where to File a Sexual Harassment Lawsuit
+Deciding Where To File a Sexual Harassment Lawsuit

 “If you’re a layperson Googling sexual harassment, a lot of times where you’ll land is Title VII,” says Hanley.
 And Title VII is an extremely important federal law.
 However, individuals may not realize that, depending on where they live, they have further legal options under state law.

 For example, Hanley practices law in Washington state.
 She says that “there are a lot of good things about using Washington’s state law to address sexual harassment over federal law.”
-Here is a comparison of the two types of claims.
+Here is a comparison of the two types of claims:

-“If you bring a Title VII sexual harassment claim in federal court, no matter what a jury awards, your damages are going to be capped at $300,000.
+“Title VII usually provides fewer benefits than the Washington State Law Against Discrimination in a couple of ways,” says Hanley.
+“If you bring a Title VII sexual harassment claim in federal court, no matter what a jury awards, damages are capped at $300,000.
 If it’s a smaller employer, the cap is even lower.”

-“The limit is really significant because the damages that people experience in sexual harassment cases—emotional distress, having been cut off from opportunities for advancement just because of who you are—these are things that can have a lasting and very serious impact—amounting to far more than $300,000,” explains Hanley.
+Why is the cap on damages a problem for plaintiffs?
+“The limit is really significant.
+The damages that people experience in sexual harassment cases — emotional distress, having been cut off from opportunities for advancement just because of who you are — are things that can have a lasting and very serious impact, amounting to far more than $300,000,” explains Hanley.

 Title VII Has an Administrative Exhaustion Requirement